davidecopp/timetabling_dodm_2023/README.md

-# Examinations Timetabling Project (DODM Final Project)
+# Examination Timetabling Problem (DODM Final Project)

 Final project for the Discrete Optimization and Decision Making course A.Y.
 2022/2023.